 - Install the APK and give it a go.

-You can, of course, if the Chrome needs storage access error occurs again, reset your device to factory settings.
-Although, we are not sure the problem is worth a hassle.
+You can, of course, if Chrome needs storage access error occurs again, reset your device to factory settings.
+Although, we are not sure the problem is worth the hassle.

 With that said, we can call it a wrap.
 Thank you for reading and make sure to share your questions or alternative solutions in the comments section below.

 Editor’s note: This article was initially published in January 2020.
 We made sure to revamp it for freshness and accuracy.

 2 thoughts on “How to fix “Chrome needs storage access” error on Android”

 Storage in these things is memory.
 Everything in a smartphone or any kind of computer uses memory every second of every day.
 This is fundamental going all the way back to the ENIAC computer or earlier.
 Discussion about permissions in storage is ignorant of these facts.
 DAW, MS in electronics engineering